jelknernvcc/ghcictwebsite/source/sections/webdev/goals/session09.md

 ### Quiz
 We'll start class with a short quiz on last class's homework.

+### Check on your repo and StudentVue
+- StudentVue was updated today.
+It shows everything I know.
+Do you have any assignments missing?
+- Your github repo should contain: One Markdown journal entry, the mkdir quiz from [Session 4](session.html?num=10), an animal name.

 ### How secure is your web traffic?
 We'll define what security means in terms of the internet, and we'll discuss some interesting implications.
 We'll watch a few youtube videos to help motivate this discussion:
 - [Your texts are open](https://www.youtube.com/watch?v=IsvhHEz7h2k)